Olusolaxx/Project/Readme.Rmd

 # Procedure for creating clean and tidy data #

 The script run_analysis.R contains the R codes to create the data.
+The script does the following:

+ * Downloads the file and unzip the folder
-* Open the script run_analysis.R
+ * Loads the features dataset

-* Set the working directory of R studio to the directory where the run_analysis.R script is saved

-* Run the script run_analysis.R
+ * Loads the activities dataset
+ * Extracts the mean and standard deviation for each measurement
+ * Loads test datasets
+ * Loads training datasets
+ * Merge test and train datasets
+ * Use Descriptive names for activities
+ * Change activity and subject to factors
+ * Employs the melt and dcast functions of the reshape2 package

-* Write and output the tidy data to file as tidyData.txt
+ * Writes the tidy data and outputs it in the tidyData.txt file

-render("input.md")